live627/livedaate/README.md

 ## Goals
 My goals with this script are:
 - to keep it as lean and readable as possible
-- to ditch jQuery as a dependency
+- to NOT have jQuery as a dependency

 ## Sources